edemaine/svgink/README.md

 A major advantage of `svgink` is that it quickly converts many SVG files.

+First, `svgink` skips converting SVG files that are older than the corresponding PDF/PNG file (similar to `make`).
+You can override this behavior via the `--force` command-line option, which forces all conversions to be done.
+This is useful if you update Inkscape, update `svgink`, or a conversion failed and somehow generated a bad file.
+(Alternatively, you can `touch` the relevant SVG files or `rm` the relevant PDF/PNG files.)

-First, `svgink` uses Inkscape's
+Second, `svgink` uses Inkscape's
 [shell protocol](https://wiki.inkscape.org/wiki/Using_the_Command_Line#Shell_mode)
 to run a sequence of conversions with a single Inkscape process.
-This is much faster than running Inkscape individually on each SVG file (especially on Windows, where spawning a process takes seconds), which is what might happen most naturally with a Makefile.
+This is much faster than running Inkscape individually on each SVG file (especially on Windows, where spawning a process takes seconds), which is what might happen most naturally with conversions driven by `make`.

-Second, `svgink` runs multiple Inkscape processes to exploit multicore CPUs.
+Third, `svgink` runs multiple Inkscape processes to exploit multicore CPUs.
 By default, it runs half as many Inkscape processes as there are logical cores on your machine (to account for typical hyperthreading which presents *n* physical cores as 2&nbsp;*n* logical cores).